-What is operational risk management?
+What is operational risk management (ORM)?

-How are operational risks defined?
+How are ORM risks defined?

-Many organisations will also include projects under the heading of operational risk, but this is often not a good idea, as one-off projects and programmes do not have historical data, due to the “one-off” nature of the project.
-Operational risks which have implications for wider business strategy are escalated to strategic level.
+Many organisations will also include projects under the heading of operational risk, but this is often not a good idea, as one-off business projects and programmes do not have historical data, due to the “one-off” nature of the project.
+Operational risks which have implications for wider business strategy are escalated to the strategic level.

 Why is operational risk management important?